Reconfigurable hydrostatics: Toward versatile and efficient load-bearing robotics: Related Work

-So far, this concept is marginal in robotics and can be limited to assist specific tasks.
-Compensating heavy payloads such as human-scale robots with low energy-dense springs could be cumbersome, especially if collocated along the legs.
-Delocalization and using high energy density springs would benefit to this concept.
+To date, gravity compensation in robotics is typically restricted to specific tasks.
+Compensating for heavy payloads—such as those in human-scale robots—can be impractical, particularly when these springs are collocated along the legs.
+Instead, relocating the springs and employing high energy-density ones could significantly enhance the effectiveness of this approach.